-Having spent 30 years skiing at the Jackson Hole Mountain Resort, you hone in on what to wear skiing and snowboarding in this environment.
+Having spent more than 30 years skiing at the Jackson Hole Mountain Resort, you hone in on what to wear skiing and snowboarding in this environment.
 It always starts with checking the weather forecast for both the temperatures and wind speeds at the base, mid-mountain and the summit.
 I use Mountain Weather, the Bridger-Teton Avalanche Forecasting Report and the JH Insider's App from the Jackson Hole Mountain Resort to see how to dress.

 The key is simply layering—but take that a step further and make sure all your layers have a way to vent your body heat.
 For your upper layers, that would be zippers that extend down your chest and jackets with pit zips.
 For your bottom layers, zippers that allow your thighs to breath.